 Zurich Airport Guide (ZRH)

 The largest international airport in Switzerland, Zurich Airport is located a short distance from Zurich, in the north of the country.
-Our Zurich Airport guide provides details on how to get to the airport, the terminal facilities and car parking availability, as well as recommended nearby accommodation options.
+Our Zurich Airport guide is a useful resource for those visiting the airport, with information regarding terminal facilities, public transport access and nearby accommodation options.

 A free shuttle train links the Gates E satellite building with the main airport complex.